memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 It’s a neat wrapper for our `multiply` C function!
 This module contains a library that we need to load into our Lua instance to be able to access this functionality.
 Since we named our module `bindings`, we’ll need to call `luaopen_bindings` .

 Now let’s shift focus to our C code.
-What we need to do:
+Here are the rough steps that we need to take to be able to call the `multiply` function from within Lua:

 - Define our `multiply` function that Lua will call
 - Create a new Lua instance